 The Student Government Association (SGA) is the elected representative student structure of the College.
 The functions of this organization include the representation of student interests, the coordination of campus activities for clubs and organizations, and the planning of social activities through the administration of the College Activity Fee.

 The Student Government Association is composed of several standing committees.
-The Student Government consists of four officer and five councilor positions.
+The Student Government consists of five officer and 7 councilor positions.

-Elections are conducted each spring semester by the Student Government Association through the Election Committee.
+Elections are conducted each spring semester by the Student Government Association through the Election Committee in an online format.
 Elections are conducted for officers and representatives positions.

-The Director of Student Life Programs is the advisor for Student Government Association.
+The Director, Student Life and Athletic Programs serves as the advisor for Student Government Association.
+Co-advisors are allowed.

 The Student Government Association office is located in the Rollins Student Center of the Newtown campus, Room 111-2.
 Contact the Student Government Association at 215-968-8375.

 Student Programming Groups